 - Build a content strategy.
 Before you launch your account, make sure you have a plan for how you will generate content.
 Social media presences thrive when they have regular, timely and engaging content: at minimum, Albion-affiliated accounts should post at least once a week.
 Take time to build a content calendar that takes into account key dates for your department/division and lays out a mechanism for generating regular content.
 Feel free to share news and content from Albion’s umbrella accounts, too!

 - Engage with your audience.
 Social media is a two-way conversation, and audiences will quickly grow fatigued without authentic connection.
-Listen to what your audience is saying and respond to your audience’s comments and messages in a timely manner.
+Listen to what your audience is saying about – and to – you, and respond to your audience’s comments and messages in a timely manner.
 This will enable your relationships to thrive, help your audience to grow and allow more people to learn about the work of your department, division or team.

 - Measure Analytics.
 Most social media platforms have robust tools for measuring audience behavior and engagement.
 Use these tools to measure the engagement and reach of your content, and adjust accordingly.
 Does your audience love your video content, but engage less with text-heavy content?
 Consider posting and boosting more video, and cutting down on the length of your captions.
 Monitor when your audience is online and engaging on each platform, and use this to inform what days and times you are posting.
 Track the growth of your audience, and set goals for your account based on the metrics you see.

-During an emergency on campus, the Office of Communications will work alongside College leadership and Campus Safety to distribute information through the College's main social media channels.
-With the exception of these channels, all social media accounts associated with Albion College should refrain from posting until the emergency is over, unless specifically directed otherwise by the Office of Communications.
+During an emergency on campus, the Office of Marketing and Communication team will work alongside College leadership and Campus Safety to distribute information through the College’s main social media channels.
+With the exception of these channels, all social media accounts associated with Albion College should refrain from posting until the emergency is over unless specifically directed otherwise by the Office of Marketing and Communication.

 Community Guidelines for Audience Members

 One of Albion College’s core values is belonging.
 As such, we are committed to maintaining a safe and engaging environment for our community.
-When moderating Albion College social media pages and groups in order to maintain this, Albion College admins will prioritize the safety of our students, faculty and staff.
-We expect that when posting and commenting on Albion College groups and pages, audience members adhere to the following guidelines:
+When making decisions about how best to maintain this, our students, faculty and staff will always be our priority.
+We expect that when engaging on Albion College groups and pages, community members adhere to the following guidelines:

 - Respect One Another.
 Civil discourse should be maintained at all times on pages and in groups affiliated with the College.
 Albion will not tolerate hate speech, bullying, name-calling or profanity on our pages or groups.
 Comments and posts with abusive, sexist, racist, homophobic, transphobic or otherwise offensive content will be flagged and deleted, and the individual who posted will be immediately and permanently blocked from the page or group.
 Any comments threatening or attacking a member of our community, especially a student, will be flagged and deleted, and the individual who posted will be immediately and permanently blocked from the page or group.
 Threatening posts will be elevated to the appropriate authorities.